Home MarketXLS

 Theta (Θ) – Theta is an essential factor in deciding option pricing.
 Time is an ingredient in determining the premium for a particular strike price.
 Time decay reduces the option Premium as it nears expiry.
 Theta is the time decay factor, i.e., the rate at which option premium loses value over time as it is near expiry.

 Vega (v) – Vega, as a greek, is sensitive to the current volatility.
 Volatility is the rate of change because of the changes in market volatility.
 Vega signifies the difference in the value of an option for a 1% change in the underlying asset price.
-Higher the volatility of the underlying asset, the more expensive it is to buy the option and vice versa for lower volatility.
+Higher the volatility of the underlying asset, the more expensive it is to buy the option.

 Premium = Time Value + Intrinsic Value